rastabda22/rastabda22/doc/Metadata.md

 # If a metadata is not defined in that section, it will use the ones defined in [DEFAULT],
 # currently 'latitude' and 'longitude' for Montreal.
 [20171030_083915.jpg]
-# We give a caption to the picture instead of using filename.
+# We give a description to the picture instead of using filename.
 title = From the airport

 # The description allows us to use a short text associated with the picture.